 - Implementation Control.
 Since Microsoft sells licenses in the OEM setting with a limited governance process in place, buying these products from unqualified resellers fires back and may lead to ERP implementation failure.

-4. SAP S/4 HANA
+5. SAP S/4 HANA

 - Superior Financial Control and Governance.
 Its strength includes the inbuilt visual workflow for each financial transaction, superior change control of the ERP configurations, and SOX compliance approval flow.

 - Product Model Designed to Support Various Manufacturing.
 SAP’s product model is rich and supports various configurations, including mixed-mode manufacturing.
-As a result, the BOMs are not as limiting as they would be with Epicor Kinetic or NetSuite.

-- Best of breed solutions. several solutions, including SAP Hybris for e-commerce for medical device companies and Callidus Cloud for CPQ.
+- Best of breed solutions.
+Several solutions, including SAP Hybris for e-commerce for medical device companies and Callidus Cloud for CPQ.
 SAP also has a robust WMS and TMS solution packaged as part of SAP EWM and SuccessFactors for HCM capabilities.

 - Overbloated Customizations and Controls for Smaller Organizations.
 As with other larger products on this list, the controls provided as part of the product may feel unnecessary and overwhelming for smaller companies.
 In addition, they may add additional development and testing time to disable them.